dblanding/pure_pursuit/README.md

 1. Park the robot in its Home position and turn it on.
 2. Start the odometer service on the robot
-3. Start the motor service on the robot.
+3. Start the motor_control service on the robot.
+(N/A: changed to auto-start)
 4. Run path follower on the laptop: `uv run path_follower.py`

 ## Interactive Waypoint Selector